 Journal Impact measures the average number of articles published and the number of citations the articles received in that journal.
 It can be used to identify significant journals in a field and it may support publication decisions.
-Most commonly used metric for measuring a journal is the Impact Factor which is published by Journal Citation Reports (JCR) every year.
-Some other metrics include SJR and SNIP from Scopus.
-This guide introduces how these metrics are calculated and how you can make use of them for your research work.
+Most commonly used metric for measuring a journal is the Impact Factor which is published by Journal Citation Reports (JCR) every year (based on Web of Science data).

 View details on different metrics by clicking on the links below.